pigoz/mplayer2/DOCS/man/en/mplayer.rst

     :9:  lanczos
     :10: natural bicubic spline

-    *NOTE*: Some ``--sws`` options are tunable.The description of the scale video filter has further information.
+    *NOTE*: Some ``--sws`` options are tunable.
+The description of the scale video filter has further information.

 --vc=<[-\|+]codec1,[-\|+]codec2,...[,]>
     Specify a priority list of video codecs to be used, according to their